 Changes to import requirements to protect against Xylella

-The Australian Government Department of Agriculture and Water Resources is strengthening the import requirements for a number of plant species to safeguard Australia against the bacterial plant pathogen Xylella (Xylella fastidiosa).
+The Australian Government Department of Agriculture, Water and the Environment maintains a range of import requirements for a number of plant species to safeguard Australia against the bacterial plant pathogen, Xylella (Xylella fastidiosa).

 About Xylella and its risk to Australia’s plant industries